Jul 28, 2021

 |Material||Average Price (per square metre)|

 Many homeowners worry that timber decking will be too high maintenance.
 While it’s true that you’ll need to care for your deck for it to last the 20-50 years of its potential, the work isn’t as labour-intensive as you might think.

-Depending on the timber you choose and the pretreatment it has on installation, you’ll probably need to seal your decking once every 1-2 years.
+Depending on the timber you choose, levels of exposure to the elements, and the pretreatment it has on installation, you’ll probably need to seal your decking once every 8-24 months.
 The process is simple.
 You can purchase the protectant yourself and roll it onto the decking in just a few hours.
-The materials to do this could cost between $200-500, again depending on the size of your deck.
+The materials to do this could cost between $200-$1000, again depending on the size of your deck.